 At the hotel

 Spa, gym, yoga and Pilates pavilion, lounge, wine library, free WiFi throughout.
-In rooms: flatscreen TV, DVD player, iPod dock, tea and coffee-making facilities, Six Senses and Organic Pharmacy toiletries.
+In rooms: flatscreen TV, iPod dock, tea and coffee-making facilities, Six Senses and Organic Pharmacy toiletries.

 Our favourite rooms